RackHD/RackHD/example/README.md

     cd ~/src/rackhd/example

-    # first post obm settings (out of bound management) for the node.
+    # first post obm settings (out of band management) for the node.
 In this example we
     # set this to be empty because our pxe-client has no obm.

     curl -H "Content-Type: application/json" \